Mr-R-b0t/special-goggles/PASM/README.md

 - `BSM`: jumps to a label if a value is smaller than another value
 - `JMP`: jumps to a label

-The code is split into two sections:
+The program is split into two sections:
 - The data section (`#DATA`), which contains the variables and their initial values
 - The code section (`#CODE`), which contains the instructions to be executed